 Responsibility for PA-STARNet:

-- Statewide Radio Network Division - provides management, and administration for the design, development, and operation of PA-STARNet, including support for agency adoption, use, and fleet management.
+Statewide Radio Network Division - provides management, and administration for the design, development, operation, and maintenance of PA-STARNet, including support for agency and county adoption, use, and fleet management.
+Please refer to

-- PA-STARNet Operations Committee - Consisting primarily of operational-level representatives from using agencies, provides a forum to discuss PA-STARNet status, development, policy, interoperability, and other key issues, resulting in guidance for PA-STARNet management and administration as well as information sharing among system users.
+- PA-STARNet Operations Workgroup - Consisting of operational-level representatives from using agencies, provides a forum to discuss PA-STARNet status, development, policy, interoperability, and other key issues, resulting in guidance for PA-STARNet management as well as information sharing among system users.